iTwin/itwinjs-core/docs/core/learning/iModelHub/index.md

 # iModelHub - The Backbone for iModel.js Applications

-[iModelHub](http:/www.iModelHub.com) is the distribution platform for Digital Twins.
+[iModelHub](http:/www.iModelHub.com) is the control center for iModels.
 It is responsible for coordinating concurrent access to [iModels](./iModels/index.md) as well as changes made to them in a form of [ChangeSets]($docs/learning/glossary.md#changeset).

 ![iModelHub](./iModelHub.png)